FlorioPartenzi/FlorioPartenzi/README.md

 ### Hi there 👋

 ## I'm Florio Partenzi,
-I had some coding courses at Highschool, eversince I have been coding passionately.
+I had some coding courses at Highschool, worked two years as a fullstack dev for a small startup, am now studing architeckture at the "Università Degli Studi Di Padova", and coding personal projects on the side.
-I'm Italian 🇮🇹 and German 🇩🇪  and currently based in Düsseldorf, Germany

-- 🚀 currently I am working at [w63](https://w63.io/) and at [simplymotion](https://simplymotion.io/)
-- 🧠 interessted in learning React Nativ and Vue JS
-- 🤝 I'm open to collaborations on any project that sounds fun

 ## My Tech Stack
 <p align="left">